archway-network/archway-docs/docs/participate/wallet.md

 # Create a new Wallet

-New wallets can be created a number of ways but this guide will focus on using the `archwayd` core daemon or the [Developer CLI](/docs/create/cli/developer-cli).
+New wallets can be created in a number of ways but this guide will focus on using the `archwayd` core daemon or the [Developer CLI](/docs/create/cli/developer-cli).
 For installing and accessing `archwayd` see the [Archway Docker installation instructions](/docs/create/getting-started/install#install-archwayd-using-docker).
 For instructions on how to install and setup the developer CLI review our [installation guide](/docs/create/getting-started/install).

 :::note
 While additional options for creating wallets are covered in this article, 3rd party tools are not supported or maintained by Archway directly